 Fine tuning your Fresh Nagios Installation

-Now that you installed Nagios you are not done.
-To get rid of all those pesky errors that pop up once installing Nagios you need to be patient and work through them one by one.
+Now that you have installed Nagios, you are not done.
+To get rid of all those pesky errors that pop up once you install Nagios, you need to be patient and work through them one by one.

 Navigate to /etc/nagios-plugins/config and open the disk.cfg file with your favorite editor.